-3.2 Client Interview
+5.0 Client Interview

-Six complainants, Mr. Adebayo (Baale/Chairman of the Reserve town), Chief Gabriel, Chairman of Igede Social Welfare, Mr. Bernard Simon, Mr. Edwin (Secretary of the Social Welfare) and one of the farmers from Poly made statements to the clinic panel regarding how their farm had been damaged by cattle.
+Six complainants, Mr. Adebayo (Baale/Chairman of the Reserve town), Chief Gabriel, Chairman of Igede Social Welfare, Mr. Bernard Simon, Mr. Edwin (Secretary of the Social Welfare) and one of the farmers from Poly made statements to the clinic regarding how their farm had been damaged by cattle.
 A call was put through to the Head of the cattle herdsmen association and he promised to attend a meeting where issues would be resolved.
-The Panel asked them some questions relating to their complaints in order to clarify some assertions.
+The Law Clinic administrator asked them some questions relating to their complaints in order to clarify some assertions.

-3.2.1 Results
+5.2 Results